jeromechiu/sftp-HA/README.md

 ### User Account

+The user account of sFTP service is maintained in config/users.yaml.
+Before to start the service, you should maintain user account first.
 Ths example shows as following,

 ```yaml